xSke/mechs.team/docs/team-history/season13.md

 ## Season 13 Feedbacks

-Another legendary pitcher of the Discipline Era was Jaylen Hotdogfingers who, prior to the arrival of Zoey, was the best natural pitching roll ever all the way back in Season One.
+Another legendary pitcher of the Discipline Era was [Jaylen Hotdogfingers](/players/jaylen-hotdogfingers) who, prior to the arrival of [Zoey Kirchner](/players/zoey-kirchner), was the best natural pitching roll ever all the way back in Season One.
 Jaylen had the mod Fliiickeriiing which made her almost guaranteed to swap teams in Feedback weather.
 She had been on a tour of the Mild league, leaving players displaced in her wake.
-During a game while on the Hawai’i Fridays, she swapped with Mechanics’ pitcher Lizzy Pasta.
-A few games later she then Feedbacked for Mindy Kugel on the Seattle Garages (a player who had arrived with the Ohio Worms, and had been swapped for Pitching Machine - a third Discipline Era legend).
+During a game while on the Hawai’i Fridays, she swapped with Mechanics’ pitcher [Lizzy Pasta](/players/lizzy-pasta).
+A few games later she then Feedbacked for [Mindy Kugel](/players/mindy-kugel) on the Seattle Garages (a player who had arrived with the Ohio Worms, and had been swapped for Pitching Machine - a third Discipline Era legend).
 The Garages were Jaylen’s original team and her return home marked the end of her journey for the moment.
 In the end, the Fridays were left with Lizzy Pasta and Mindy Kugel became a fixture on the Mechanics.

 ## Season 13 Incinerations

 During their first season of play, the Mechanics lost two players to Rogue Umpires.
-Seasons 12 and 13 had the highest rates of Incineration in the Expansion Era and the Mechanics wouldn’t see any more deaths.
+Seasons 12 and 13 had the highest rates of Incineration in the Expansion Era and the Mechanics wouldn't see any more deaths.
 The first to go was Hands Scoresburg on Day 33.
 Hands was a three-star batter with a promising career ahead of them (given the state of the rest of of our batters at the time).
 Hands was replaced by equally competent three-star batter, Jasper Blather, who would be Revoked from the team at the end of the season.
 On Day 78 we lost early fan-favourite and statistical anomaly,